mattlhowes/preprocess-ngs-reads/README.md

 # preprocess-ngs-reads
-Workflow to trim, filter, and quality check Illumina (paired-end) or Nanopore reads.
+Nextflow workflow to trim, filter, and quality check Illumina (paired-end) or Nanopore fastq reads.